Graduate Student Resources

 Participating in the formal commencement ceremony does not guarantee that students will be certified for their degree.
 Once final grades for the semester are published, the Graduate Support Office will certify completion of the earned degree by conducting a final review of the applicants' degree requirements and final transcripts to ensure that all graduation requirements are met.

 A list of graduation applicants and their final graduation status (i.e., whether they have successfully earned the degrees or were denied) will be forwarded to the Registrar's Office approximately 4-6 weeks after the graduation ceremony.
-Diplomas are mailed to the student’s permanent address approximately 8 weeks after commencement and the conclusion of the student’s final semester.
+Diplomas are mailed to each student’s permanent address approximately 8 weeks after commencement and the conclusion of the student’s final semester.

 Denial of Degree